 Range: MS, GA, FL

-FL Range: Recorded in panhandle and north Florida (Santa Rosa, Putnam Counties in Bullington & Beck, 1991) though likely occur throughout the state where there are Gopher Tortoises.
+FL Range: Recorded in panhandle and north Florida (Santa Rosa, Putnam Counties in Bullington & Beck, 1991; and Alachua, Hamilton, Gadsden, and Liberty counties based on an ongoing survey led by Jonathan Mays).
+It may occur throughout the state where there are Gopher Tortoises.

 Black femora and tibiae